M4RV3L08/Encryption-and-Decryption/README.md

 if you choose 1 you must enter what words or sentences that you want to Encrypt

 if you choose 2 you must enter a Decrypted word to Encrypt that

+if you choosed 2 you had to enter a cama seperated Encrypted string